TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CheatSheet.rst

     text with a green box (as styled by our sphinx template).
     ---------------------------------------------------------------

-Visit :ref:`h2document:rest-admonitions` to see all allowed admonitions.
+Visit :ref:`h2document:rest-admonitions` to see the available admonitions.

 **How it looks:**